hsalvesen/Oceans2700/README.md

 ## Modularisation:
 All modules have been separated into appropriate peripheral files, each with a respective .c file in the Source folder and a .h file in the Includes folder for the exercise (Exercise 4).
-This reduces the main.c file to 60 lines, enabling portability, reusable, ease of reading through and ease of debugging.
+This reduces the main.c file to 10 lines, enabling portability, reusable, ease of reading through and ease of debugging.
-There are 12 modules, including main.c.
-These are: gpio.c, leds.c, main.c, stm32fxx_hal_msp.c, stm32f3xx.it.c, syscalls.c, sysclock_config.c, system_stm32f3xx.c, touch.c, tsc.c, usart.c, usb.c.
+There are 14 modules, including main.c.
+These are: gpio.c, leds.c, main.c, peripherals.c, security_module.c stm32fxx_hal_msp.c, stm32f3xx.it.c, syscalls.c, sysclock_config.c, system_stm32f3xx.c, touch.c, tsc.c, usart.c, usb.c.
 ___

 ## Functions:
--x
+- init_peripherals() - This function initialised the STM board, HAL, and the various peripherals like i2c, USART, and the Touch Sensing Controller (TSC)
+- run_security_module() - This function contains the main loop of the program - it generates a colour combination, displays it, then waits until the user inputs the correct combination, before repeating this a specified number of times
+- readTSC() - This function discharges, then starts a touch acquisition, before waiting until the acquisition is complete.
+This is necessary to get touch data.
+- get_TSC_colours() - This function reads all the touch sensors, and compares them against their threshold, before returning a number whose bits represent the wires that are touched.

 ___

 ## User Instructions: